Skip to Content

 7. 1794 Boulton and Anville Wall Map of Africa

-This is considered to be one of the most important 18th-century maps of the African continent.
+This is considered one of the most important 18th-century maps of the African continent.

-In contrast to may other cartographers of the period there almost no attempt to fill the “unknown” regions of the interior with fictitious beasts, kingdoms, and geological features.
+In contrast to many other cartographers of the period, there was almost no attempt to fill the “unknown” regions of the interior with fictitious beasts, kingdoms, and geological features.

 8. Johnson’s Africa 1862